YangLiu14/Open-World-Tracking/README.md

 We use TAO as our base dataset, so please follow the instructions [here](https://motchallenge.net/tao_download.php) to download the raw data and the labels.

-### Known and unknown split
+### Known and Unknown Split
 As stated in the paper, we use COCO-classes as known, you can find the mapping between `coco_id` to `tao_id` in `datasets/coco_id2tao_id.json`.
 Keeping the default folder structure is fine.

-To get the known/unknownz ids in TAO:
+To get the known/unknown ids in TAO:
 ```python
 import json